COMPSCINed/asx_company_info/README.md

 ## Implementation Decisions & Trade-offs

 ### Architecture Choice: MapSet with AsyncResult
-- **Why MapSet?**: Provides O(log n) operations for add/remove with automatic deduplication, but could be overkilled as we only compare 4 of them.
+- **Why MapSet?**: Provides O(log n) operations for add/remove with automatic deduplication, but could be overkill as we only compare 4 of them.
 - **Why AsyncResult?**: Tracks individual fetch operations with proper loading/error states without the need to do extra states management

 ### Data Structure: Quote-Only Comparison